seL4/microkit/docs/manual.md

 ## Raspberry Pi 4B

-Support is available for the Raspberry Pi 4 Model B. There are multiple models of the Rasberry Pi 4B that have different amounts of RAM, we target the 1GB model in Microkit.
+Support is available for the Raspberry Pi 4 Model B. There are multiple models of the Raspberry Pi 4B that have different amounts of RAM, we target the 1GB model in Microkit.
 If you require more than 1GB, please file an issue or pull request to add support for models with larger amounts of memory.